 MSG Presets

 A wide range of different prebuilt factory MSG presets are provided to help you get started using MSG.
 Like all Studio Artist presets, these are organized by Collection and associated Categories.
+There are several categories to check out.

 MSG parameter editing is a little different than other operation modes in Studio Artist.
 The normal operation Editor for MSG operation mode is fairly simple as shown below, and provides a way to select the IP Source for the MSG processing as well as the standard Studio Artist mix and compositing controls for determining how the effect output is combined with the existing canvas layer image.